Why Class Matters

 But the numbers don't lie: the pandemic hit Working Class communities disproportionately hard, and both before and after Coronavirus structural classism means that Working Class lives are harder and shorter than they need to be.
-As austerity seeps in as the new normal. and as inequality, precocity and struggle increasingly define our lives, Working Class people understanding, organising and expressing ourselves as such is as - if not more - important than ever.
+As austerity seeps in as the new normal - and as inequality, precarity and struggle increasingly define our lives, Working Class people understanding, organising and expressing ourselves as such is as important as ever.

 While in recent years politicians and journalists in Britain have defined class by what kind of coffee you drink or if and where you go on holiday, we think it’s more useful to define it by your relationship to power.
 Can the government and police afford to ignore or oppress you?
 Does your ability to survive depend on your relationship with your boss or the DWP?
 Do you feel an increasing sense of worry that things are getting harder and more precarious for you and your community?
 Yeah, us too.

 Regardless of what you think of class, it defines large parts of your life:

 Only 7% of Brits go to private school, but private school graduates make up half of senior civil servants and journalists, and over 70% of top barristers and judges.
 MPs are over four times as likely to be privately educated than the average person .